diegobajetti/seg3125_p2/README.md

    - `l` — print the name of each file for which a match was found
    - `x` — select only those matches that exactly match the whole line
    - `P` — interpret patterns as Perl-compatible regular expressions (PCREs)
-   - `--exclude=` — skip any command-line file with a name suffix that matches the pattern
    - `--include=` — search only files whose base name matches the pattern
    - Regex — find an explanation for the regular expression [here][regex-example]